 There's no doubt that video games are popular among children, teens and adults.
 The latest games and newest consoles often top wish lists and dominate talk at school and around the dinner table.
 However, that interest may bring concern to parents who wonder if video games, particularly those that feature violence or fighting, can affect their child's behavior.

 Research has been mixed on the connection between gaming and aggressive behavior, but one new international study suggests that yes, violent video games may affect some children's behavior over time.
-Nicholas J. Westers, Psy.D., clinical psychologist at Children's Health℠ and Assistant Professor at UT Southwestern, explains that issue is not one size fits all.
+Nicholas J. Westers, Psy.D., ABPP, clinical psychologist at Children's Health℠ and Associate Professor at UT Southwestern, explains that issue is not one size fits all.

-"It's hard to establish a clear link between aggressive behavior and video games, but this new study suggests that some young people who play violent video games do demonstrate increased physical aggression over time," says Dr. Westers.
+"It's hard to establish a clear link between aggressive behavior and video games, but this new study suggests that some young people who play violent video games do demonstrate increased physical aggression over time," Dr. Westers says.
 "Used responsibly, video games can be a fun and healthy hobby for children and adults.
 Parents know their children best and need to work together to establish rules for video games."